c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ## 1) Introduction.

 GNU Autoconf macros can be classified as being either non configurable or configurable.
 But what does this mean exactly?
-To help try and explain the difference between the two categories, the next two sections will discuss each of them in turn.
+To help try and explain the difference between the two categories, the next section will discuss each of them in turn.

 ## 2) Non configurable and configurable macros.

+Let us first consider non configurable macros.
+After we are done discussing them, we will then move on to configurable macros.

 ### 2.1) Non configurable macros.